Skip to main content

 Key Facts

-6. Trump urged the UK and France to buy US oil and take control of the Strait of Hormuz, warning of reduced US assistance.
+6. Trump urged the UK and France to buy US oil and "take" the Strait of Hormuz, warning that the US would no longer "help you".

 Background & Context